Winter Sport Safety Tips for Avoiding Traumatic Head Injuries

 Your Winter Sports Injury Prevention Guide

-Being aware of winter sports injury prevention is critical to preventing traumatic head injuries and other winter sports injuries.
-While there is always a risk of an injury occurring, you can drastically reduce it.
+Being aware of winter sports injury prevention measures is critical to preventing traumatic head injuries and other winter sports injuries.
+While there is always a risk of an injury occurring, you can drastically reduce it by following these winter activity tips.

 So, what can you do to prevent hockey concussions and other winter sports injuries affecting your head?